-Toxic CW agents are divided into four major classes:
+Toxic chemical warfare agents are divided into 4 major classes:

 Because pulmonary agents include substances that also affect primarily the upper respiratory tract rather than lung parenchyma, some experts prefer to call this class “agents with acute local effects on the respiratory tract.”
 Because most TICs capable of generating mass casualties affect the respiratory tract, they are discussed with pulmonary CW agents.

 Systemic asphyxiants, specifically cyanide compounds and hydrogen sulfide, interfere with mitochondrial energy transport, blocking cellular respiration.
 They are distributed in the blood (and are thus termed blood agents in military references) and thus affect most tissues.

 Vesicants damage the dermoepidermal junction, causing pain and typically blistering.
 Many can affect the lungs if inhaled.